AdaCore/spark2014/lrm/source/subprograms.rst

 #.
 An ``export`` must have an effective mode of **in out** or **out**
 #.
 A ``moded_item`` which is both an ``import`` and an ``export``
    shall have an effective mode of **in out**.
 #.
-The result of a function F, denoted F'Result is considered to to be
+The result of a function F, denoted F'Result is considered to be
    an ``export`` of the function.
 #.
 The result of a function is treated as an entire object.
    Subcomponents of a function result cannot be named in a ``dependency_relation``
 #.
 A function which does not have a an explicit ``dependency_aspect``
    is assumed to have the dependency of its result on all of its imports.
-Generally ``dependency_aspects`` are not required for functions unless it is to describe a ``conditional_dependency``.
+Generally a ``dependency_aspect`` is not required for functions unless it is to describe a ``conditional_dependency``.
 #.
 A ``function_result`` may not appear in the ``dependency_relation``
    of a procedure.